how to choose right climbing shoes

 How long do climbing shoes last?

-You must have wondered about the lifetime of these rock climbing shoes.
+You must have wondered about the lifetime of these rock climbing shoe pairs.
 Well, this depends on how often you climb.
 Most of the quality shoes are good enough to last for six months even if you climb twice a week, but if you are a beginner, then there is a strong chance you will get them ugly before that just because you are naive.

 Summing things up